jfmengels/blog/content/blog/safe-dead-code-removal/index.md

 }
 ```

-We can't remove the call to `formatUserInfo(value)` because we don't know if it has side-effects.
+We can't remove the call to `formatUserInfo(user)` because we don't know if it has side-effects.
 Maybe it is a pure function that just creates a value and doesn't interact with global variables.
 Or maybe it is an impure function since it mutates the `user` argument or global variables, makes HTTP requests, etc. I wouldn't be all _that_ surprised if `formatUserInfo` would mutate `user.name.first` by adding information from other `user` fields.

 If it is impure, then removing it would change the behavior of the code in an unexpected way.
 Without knowing whether it is pure or impure, we can't safely remove it.